-For the treatment of Philadelphia chromosome (Ph)-positive leukemia, there are various nucleic acidbased laboratory methods that can be used to detect the BCR-ABL1 fusion gene.
+There are various nucleic acid-based laboratory methods for the treatment of Philadelphia chromosome (Ph)-positive leukemia that can be used to detect the BCR-ABL1 fusion gene.
 This testing can be utilized to confirm a diagnosis for quantification of mRNA BCR-ABL1 transcripts during and after treatment; to monitor disease progression or remission and to identify ABL kinase domain point mutations related to drug resistance when there is inadequate reaction of loss of response to tyrosine kinase inhibitors or disease progression.